“We are easily influenced in which few product attributes we use to make a comparison”

 1. Read and think about each piece of information about every course

-2. Read the course descriptions and then think overall why you might want or not want to take every course
+2. Read the course descriptions and than think overall why you might want or not want to take every course

-3. Read the course descriptions, but not think about them before choosing
+3. Read the course descriptions, but not think about it before choosing

 As Wilson & Scooler (1991) proved, it’s best not to think about it.
 Since consciously thinking draws attention to ‘nonoptimal’ – though easily comparable – criteria.